ChimesOfDestruction/SRC-njRAT-Attacker-Flooder/README.md

 Bugs: Sometimes will not actually close when is busy doing attacks.
 You can end the task in task manager manually if it persists.

+TODO: Save the settings for next launch.
+I've been trying, though i've failed implementing it for now.

 #### Showcase video: